f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

    - Click the “Finished” Button
    - Click the “Save” button

-Custom Variable Image

-   - Add an AD Auth object to the Citrix Receiver branch
+#.
+Add an AD Auth object to the Citrix Receiver branch

    - Click the “+” to the right of Variable Assign
    - Select the “Authentication” tab
    - Select “AD Auth”
    - Click the “Add Item” button
    - Use the pulldown to select Server:/Common/AD1
    - Click the “Save” button

-   - Add  an Advanced Resource Assign object to the Citrix Receiver branch
+#.
+Add  an Advanced Resource Assign object to the Citrix Receiver branch

    - Click the “+” to the right of Ad Authd   - Select the “Assignment” tab
    - Select “Advanced Resource  Assign”
    - Click the “Add Item” button